 - 1. Map any two physical ports of the vector network analyzer to a balanced logical port. - 2.
-Map any physical port of the vector network Analyzer to a single-ended logical port.
+Map any physical port of the vector network analyzer to a single-terminal logical port.

-These selections apply to ALL measurements in the channel.
-If the device topology is changed, any existing measurements in the channel that are incompatible with the new topology will be automatically changed to one that is compatible.
+These Settings are applied to "all" measurement trace lines in the channel, and if the topology of the differential device under test changes, all existing measurements in the channel that are not compatible with the new topology will automatically change to compatible measurements.